 Hawthorn Woods home prices are not only among the most expensive in Illinois, but Hawthorn Woods real estate also consistently ranks among the most expensive in America.

-Hawthorn Woods is a decidedly white-collar village, with fully 93.46% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Hawthorn Woods is a village of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Hawthorn Woods who work in management occupations (32.07%), sales jobs (13.74%), and business and financial occupations (11.45%).
+Hawthorn Woods is a decidedly white-collar village, with fully 93.69% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Hawthorn Woods is a village of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Hawthorn Woods who work in management occupations (26.56%), sales jobs (16.14%), and office and administrative support (12.66%).

 Also of interest is that Hawthorn Woods has more people living here who work in computers and math than 95% of the places in the US.

-Hawthorn Woods is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Hawthorn Woods is a great place for families with children to consider.
+First of all, many other families with children live here, making Hawthorn Woods a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Hawthorn Woods has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hawthorn Woods’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Despite being a small village, Hawthorn Woods has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Hawthorn Woods, a lot of people use the train to get to work every day though Hawthorn Woods is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The most common language spoken in Hawthorn Woods is English.
-Other important languages spoken here include Chinese and Russian.
+Other important languages spoken here include Langs. of India and Slavic languages.